Korora (operating system): Kororaa XGL Live CD

-In March 2006, a Kororaa based Live CD was released, preconfigured with Xgl capabilities.
+In March 2006, a Korora based Live CD was released, preconfigured with Xgl capabilities.
 The live CD supports NVIDIA, ATI and Intel graphics cards, and the latest version (0.3) comes with both K Desktop Environment 3 and GNOME.

 Development hiatus and restart

 On November 7, 2007, Smart announced that development on Korora would be ended, and no further versions would be released; the reasons given were that: